lanicon/SQLitePersistentKeyValueStore/README.md

 ## What problem does it solve?

-* Stores a small number of key-value pairs
+* Persists a small number of key-value pairs
 * that must be human-editable in their persisted form
 * and be accessed by multiple threads
 * It must be able to be restored and backed up while running on-the-fly